PsiQ/bartiq/docs/concepts/compilation.md

 1. Propagation of linked params.
 In this stage all linked parameters reaching further than a direct descendant are converted into a series of direct parameter links.
 This is useful because you can, for example, link a parameter from the top-level routine to a parameter arbitrarily deep in the program structure.
 This is will compile correctly, despite `bartiq`'s compilation engine requirement on having only direct links.
 2. Promotion of unlinked inputs.
-Compilation cannot handle parameters that are not linked or pased through connections.
+Compilation cannot handle parameters that are not linked or passed through connections.
 To avoid unnecessary compilation errors, `bartiq` will promote such parameters by linking it to newly introduced input in the parent routine.
 3. Introduction of port variables.
 As discussed above, this step converts all ports so that they have sizes equal to a single-parameter expression of known name, while also introducing constraints to make sure